North American community members: How to become an elected member of NAASC:

 (3) Board of Director Roles- by year on NAASC*

-Year 4: One of the 2 members becomes the Vice-President
+Year 4: Non-Treasurer typically becomes Vice-President

 Year 5: Vice President from Y4 becomes President